vkotaru/qrotor_gazebo/README.md

 # qrotor_gazebo
-A simple gazebo plugin for quadrotor simulator
+A simple gazebo plugin for quadrotor simulation